cazrot335/PeerLease/README.md

 ### **Wallet connect popup not working**
 ```
-❌ Click doesn't work
+❌ Extension popup doesn't appear properly
 ```
 **Solution:**
-- Check if TON_CONTRACT_ADDRESS is correct
-- Make sure @rental_marketplace_bot is in the .env (should be your bot username)
-- Verify bot token is valid
+- Bot uses simple manual paste method now (proven reliable)
+- Copy wallet from your wallet app → Paste in Telegram
+- Much simpler and more stable than popup method
+- No re-signin loops or page redirects

 ### **Items not showing in browse**
 ```